Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 being passed to our Future.
 After polling the Future, if the Future isn't ready, then the executor parks its own thread and waits for the Waker to unpark it.

-When you run this, you can see that our code is much more efficient with our poll method only being called twice, and the program spending most of its one(ish) second runtime asleep.
+When you run this, you can see that our code is much more efficient with our poll method only being called twice, once to start progressing the future, and once more to complete the future after the Waker is called.

+This means the program spends most of its one(ish) second runtime asleep, not doing anything, and burning almost no energy.

 Async / Await
 -------------